The U.S. could have avoided Puerto Rico’s water crisis

 “We’re a very capable nation, yet we don’t seem to have deployed our capabilities in this instance,” says John Mutter, a Columbia University professor and international disaster relief expert.
 “This isn’t rocket science.
 We know what we’re supposed to do.
 The fact that we’re not doing it needs explanation.”

 According to the relief organization Oxfam, the minimum standards for disaster response have not been met.
-The aid group follows Sphere minimum standards – a set of universal benchmarks for humanitarian responses established in 1997 — which require, for instance, 4 gallons of water to be provided per day per person for bathing, cooking, and drinking.
+The aid group follows Sphere minimum standards — a set of universal benchmarks for humanitarian responses established in 1997 — which require, for instance, four gallons of water to be provided per day per person for bathing, cooking, and drinking.
 The water should be delivered in safe containers through water trucks, water bladders, or filters.
 And initial assistance is supposed to arrive within three to five days after a disaster.

-In this case, however, there has not been enough overall coordination of relief, according to Martha Thompson, Oxfam America’s program coordinator for disaster response in Puerto Rico.
-Truck deliveries of bottled water are sporadic.
-And she contends that the military has sent water trucks to several sites without providing clean containers to safeguard the water.
+In this case, there has not been enough overall coordination of relief, according to Martha Thompson, Oxfam America’s program coordinator for disaster response in Puerto Rico.
+Truck deliveries of bottled water are sporadic, and she says that the military has sent water trucks to several sites without providing clean containers to safeguard the water.

+U.S. Northern Command, which is coordinating the military’s aid efforts in Puerto Rico, confirmed reports that people are using potentially contaminated containers — often washed out detergent bottles — to collect water.
+In response, it’s distributing five-gallon collapsable buckets to residents to avoid the possibility of clean water being contaminated by dirty receptacles.

-“The military is focused on delivering safe and drinkable water,” said Navy Lieutenant Sean McNevin in response.
+“The military is focused on delivering safe and drinkable water,” says Navy Lieutenant Sean McNevin.
 “We are very concerned about the safety of Puerto Ricans affected by the hurricane and we’ll make those recommendations and adjustments to what we deliver based on what we know on the ground.”

-According to Peter Gleick, a climate and water scientist with the Bay Area public policy non-profit the Pacific Institute, the U.S. government could have taken steps prior to or immediately after Maria hit Puerto Rico that could have sped up recovery.
-Within days of the storm’s landfall, Gleick recommended that the U.S. quickly move military assets, like desalination units that pull salt out of ocean water, to the islands.
+According to Peter Gleick, a climate and water scientist with the Bay Area public policy nonprofit the Pacific Institute, the U.S. government could have taken steps prior to or immediately after Maria hit Puerto Rico to speed up recovery.
+Within days of the storm’s landfall, Gleick recommended that the United States quickly move military assets, like desalination units that pull salt out of ocean water, to the islands.

-He adds that there should be more aggressive water testing to give residents assurance that the water sources they are using are safe.
+He adds that there should be more aggressive water testing to assure residents that they are using safe water sources.
 “The idea that there are communities forced to take water from wells on Superfund sites is completely inexcusable,” Gleick says.

 On Thursday, CNN reported that Marc Edwards, the Virginia Tech environmental engineer who ran tests on the contaminated water in Flint, Michigan, had concluded that samples taken from wells at the Dorado Groundwater Contamination Superfund Site, near Puerto Rico’s capital of San Juan, were safe to drink.

-Still, that residents are searching for water on a toxic site and that many are still reliant on bottle water are problems that the aid community says should have been dealt with long before we reached the one-month mark.
+Still, residents searching for water on toxic sites or relying on bottled water are the sort of problems the aid community says should have been dealt with long before the one-month mark.
 Recovery efforts should be transitioning into more sustainable long-term solutions.

-“It’s unacceptable that people are still depending on water-bottle deliveries for day-to-day survival,” says Oxfam’s Thompson, adding that people continue to fear that future shipments won’t arrive.
+“It’s unacceptable that people are still depending on water bottle deliveries for day-to-day survival,” says Oxfam’s Thompson, adding that people continue to fear that future shipments won’t arrive.

 By now, what’s needed are water filters and solar-powered generators that communities can use to run pumps to access wells.
 There also needs to be significant improvement to the territory’s municipal water system, which wasn’t in great shape before the storm hit.

-Earlier this year, the Natural Resources Defense Council published a report that found that Puerto Rico had the highest rate of drinking water violations of any state or territory in the U.S.
+Earlier this year, the Natural Resources Defense Council published a report that found that Puerto Rico had the highest rate of drinking water violations of any state or territory in the United States.

 “There’s a question as to whether or not the population was receiving safe drinking water before the storm,” says Adrianna Quintero, NRDC’s director of partner engagement.
 “So we can only expect that it’s going to be worse post-storm.”